JtMotoX/eero-client-docker/README.md

 # Eero Client Docker

-This is a Docker image that allows you to run [343max/eero-client](https://github.com/343max/eero-client.git) with a single command.
+This is a lightweight (~20mb compressed) Docker image that allows you to run [343max/eero-client](https://github.com/343max/eero-client.git) with a single command.

 ## Usage